electronicvisions/spike-based-sampling/README.md

 ## Authors

-`sbs` was foolishly written by Oliver Breitwieser with contributions from:
+`sbs` was foolishly written by:

+* Oliver Breitwieser, Kirchhoff Institute for Physics, Heidelberg University

+The following people contributed to the code:

-* Andreas Baumbach
+* Andreas Baumbach, Kirchhoff Institute for Physics, Heidelberg University
-* Agnes Korcsak-Gorzo
+* Agnes Korcsak-Gorzo, Forschungszentrum Jülich
-* Johann Klähn.
+* Johann Klähn, Kirchhoff Institute for Physics, Heidelberg University
-* Max Brixner
+* Max Brixner, Kirchhoff Institute for Physics, Heidelberg University

+`sbs` is based on a proof-of-concept prototype developed for the original [LIF sampling](https://arxiv.org/abs/1601.00909) paper by Mihai Petrovici, who guided the development of `sbs` in terms of theory.

 ## License
 `sbs` is licensed under LGPLv3.
 See [LICENSE](LICENSE) for more information.